 What Is Trip Interruption Insurance?

 We live in a chaotic and unpredictable world.
-Sometimes, when you travel far from home, an interruption can mean things don’t go to plan on your trip.
+Sometimes, when you travel away from home, an interruption can mean things don’t go to plan on your trip.
 If you have to cut a trip short and return home early due to an unforeseen circumstance, then trip interruption insurance can help you recoup some or most of your prepaid or non-refundable trip costs.

 However, if you’re forced to pay for additional accommodation bookings or make alternative travel arrangements (such as another flight) in order to safely return home, your policy may have you covered and reimburse you for some of those related expenses, too.